-If you consistently wake up with a headache, dry mouth, or lingering fatigue, you may have obstructive sleep apnea (OSA).
+If you consistently wake up with a headache, dry mouth, excessive daytime sleepiness, or lingering fatigue, you may have obstructive sleep apnea (OSA).
 Obstructive sleep apnea is a sleep disorder characterized by loud snoring and constant (but brief) episodes of obstructed breathing.
-The disorder affects over 25 million Americans and puts them at risk of high blood pressure, stroke, and central nervous system damage.
+The disorder affects over 25 million Americans and puts them at risk of high blood pressure, stroke, cognitive impairment, and central nervous system damage.

 To diagnose sleep disorders like OSA, doctors must perform an in-lab sleep study, also called a polysomnography.
 During polysomnography, the patient spends the night at a sleep center while doctors monitor them.
 However, sleep studies can now be conducted at home using a Home Sleep Test (HST).

 Home Sleep Tests are self-administered sleep studies used to measure your breathing, airflow, and heart rate while you are asleep.
 Patients conduct the test themselves before returning the data to their doctor.
-Patients who are at high risk for sleep apnea may find HSTs to be a convenient and helpful alternative to more intensive polysomnography.
+Patients who are at high risk for sleep apnea may find HSTs to be a convenient and helpful alternative to the more intensive polysomnography of other sleep apnea tests.

 The Testing Process